 The requirements to qualify for Section 8 housing vouchers, require information regarding the gross income of the applicants (it must be less than fifty percent of the median income level of their state).
 Upon approval, the applicants will be placed on a waiting list, until suitable section 8 housing becomes available.
 Each property owner accepting the housing voucher, need to be certified and will undergo manual inspection of the property, in order to ensure that they meet the quality standards of the HUD.

 Section 8 recipients have subsidized the housing payments and need to reapply for the advantages, every year.
 Any changes in the family dynamics (and in the income) need to be reported to the Public Housing Authority.
-When divorce or death occurs, or if a family member will be moving out of the residence, or when childbirth occurs – the benefits of the section 8 can decrease, increase or be eliminated (depending on the specifics of the situation); and since you may be subjected to credit checks (when re-applying), getting your bad credit cleaned up can be a big help – to remove debt collectors like United Recovery , learn about debt validation.
+When divorce or death occurs, or if a family member will be moving out of the residence, or when childbirth occurs – the benefits of the section 8 can decrease, increase or be eliminated (depending on the specifics of the situation); and since you may be subjected to credit checks (when re-applying), getting your bad credit cleaned up can be a big help – go to http://removedebtfast.org/methods/debt-free to learn about debt validation.

 The investors in real estate who are offering rental properties, may consider investigating the benefits of being a property owner, utilizing section 8.
 The prospective property owners need to submit an application of Request for Tenancy Approval, through their local Public Housing Authority office.
 Upon approval, every rental property will be subjected to inspection.
 As soon as the inspection process is completed and the property has been approved as section 8 housing, the property owners will enter into a 1-year contract with the PHA.